 8 Reasons to Visit Mostar, Bosnia and Herzegovina

-Of all the places I travelled in 2014, Mostar in Bosnia and Herzegovina absolutely stole my heart.
+Of all the places I’ve ever travelled, Mostar in Bosnia and Herzegovina absolutely stole my heart.

 The moment when I saw the bridge and the surrounding landscape for the very first time, it brought tears of joy to my eyes.
 I stopped breathing for a moment as I took it all in, as it was far more beautiful than I ever could have imagined.